 Otherwise, ALA can still be used to provide energy to the body.

-9. Chia seeds are high in nutrients and low in calories
+9. Chia Seeds in Water is high in nutrients and low in calories

-With all the micronutrients and macronutrients, chia seeds are a nutritional powerhouse.
+With all the micronutrients and macronutrients, chia seeds water is a nutritional powerhouse.

-Here are the nutrients to expect from 2 tablespoons of chia seeds.
+Here are the nutrients to expect from 2 tablespoons of chia seeds in water.